Friday, August 18, 2023

 Churches are a gathering of believers.
 They are a body, which has a purpose.
 That purpose is to reach others for Christ, and to strengthen each other, to make us more effective soldiers in this war.
 We need to follow the Spirit, and learn how to conduct ourselves in ways that won’t drive others away from Christ, or from the Body.
 I’m not saying that we must conform to the standards the world sets on us; I’m saying that there are simple methods in the Bible, laid down by the Lord Himself that can help us prevent trouble before it starts; if we only will do it.

 How people are treated within a church body is important for keeping believers on a spiritual path and drawing closer to the Lord and others in the body.
 Not driving them away into the world where the Enemy seeks to devour them.
-Great resentment exists in the hearts of many who turned to the Lord, and God’s children at church drove them away.
-Stop doing it.
+Great resentment exists in the hearts of many who turned to the Lord, and God’s children at a church drove them away.

 -----